hftbattle/documentation/en/strategy/base_strategy.md

 On the other hand, limiting position would not allow the strategy to keep its position in one direction for a long time.
 Staying in one-directed position leads to large losses in periods of order book fluctuations.

-More complicated strategy and ideas for further realization are available [here](ideas.md).
+More complicated strategy and ideas for further implementation are available [here](ideas.md).